 There are no right and wrong choices when it comes to bedrooms at Summer’s Lodge.
 So just anticipate and enjoy bedtime.
 Wrap yourself up in bed linen and towels sourced and laundered through a hotel-laundry company for premium quality, and sleep like a hunk of driftwood on a deserted beach.

-Pick from seven bedrooms, with flexible accommodation in every room, thanks to the wonders of zip-and-link.
+Pick from eight bedrooms, with flexible accommodation in most rooms, thanks to the wonders of zip-and-link.
 There’s even a wheelchair-friendly room downstairs with wheel-in wetroom.